June cannot forget events that drove her out of her matrimonial home to seek refuge at a safe house in Nairobi.

 “The restrictions in movement and social distancing leads to isolation and increases the vulnerability to GBV and this is not unique to Kenya.
 The problem has become compounded and more complex,” Prof Kobia pointed out.

 Recovery centres will operate round the clock and are expected to provide integrated and comprehensive services to survivors of GBV.
 They will offer medical and psycho-social services.

 The document states: The functional one-stop centre shall implement the multi-agency approach by housing (where possible) service providers from different sectors (psycho-social, security, legal and livelihoods responses) in the same location, to enhance effective referrals and ensure consistency in application of core-guiding principles in all service delivery points.

 For clinical management, there will be need for informed consent, history-taking, medical examination, documentation of injuries, medical investigation and medical treatment as well as management of the alleged perpetrator.

 County governments will bear the responsibility of setting up the centres.
 The Kenya Police Service will also have a training manual for officers attached to the centres to attend to GBV cases.

 Anna Mudavati, the Country Director UN Women, urged the government to include survivors of violence in decision-making.
-She noted that civil society organisations had played a critical role in the prevention and response to GBV.
+She noted that civil society organisations had played a critical role in prevention and response to GBV.